Vanessa Williams: Music

 Williams first received public recognition for her musical abilities when she won the preliminary talent portion of the Miss America pageant with her rendition of "Happy Days Are Here Again" (Williams would later be crowned Miss America 1984).
 Four years later in 1988, Williams released her debut album, The Right Stuff.
 The first single, "The Right Stuff", found success on the R&B chart, while the second single, "He's Got the Look", found similar success on the same chart.
 The third single, "Dreamin'", was a pop hit, becoming Williams' first top 10 hit on the 1989 Billboard Hot 100, peaking at No. 8, and her first number one single on the Hot R&B/Hip-Hop Songs chart.
-The album reached platinum status in the U.S. and earned her an NAACP Image Award and three Grammy Award nominations, including one for Best New Artist.
+The album reached gold status in the U.S. and earned her an NAACP Image Award for Outstanding New Artist and three Grammy Award nominations, including one for Best New Artist at the 31st Grammy Awards.

-Her second album The Comfort Zone became the biggest success in her music career.
+Her 1991 second album The Comfort Zone became the biggest success in her music career.
 The lead single "Running Back to You" reached top twenty on the Hot 100, and the top position of Hot R&B/Hip-Hop Songs chart on October 5, 1991.
-Other singles included "The Comfort Zone" (#2 R&B), "Just for Tonight" (#26 Pop), a cover of The Isley Brothers' "Work to Do" (#3 R&B), and the club-only hit "Freedom Dance (Get Free!)".
+Other singles included "The Comfort Zone" (number 2 R&B), "Just for Tonight" (number 26 Pop), a cover of The Isley Brothers' "Work to Do" (number 3 R&B), and the club-only hit "Freedom Dance (Get Free!)".

 The most successful single from the album, as well as her biggest hit to date, is "Save the Best for Last".
-It reached No. 1 in the United States, where it remained for five weeks, as well as No. 1 in Australia, the Netherlands, and Canada, and was in the top 5 in Japan, Ireland and the United Kingdom.
+It reached No. 1 in the United States, where it remained for five weeks, as well as No. 1 in Australia, the Netherlands, and Canada, and was in the top 5 in Japan, on the Irish Singles Chart and the UK Singles Chart.
 The album sold 2.2 million copies in the U.S. at its time of release and has since been certified triple platinum in the United States by the RIAA, gold in Canada by the CRIA, and platinum in the United Kingdom by the BPI.
-Williams performed the song live at the 1993 Grammy Awards Ceremony.
+Williams performed the song live at the 1993 Grammy Awards.
 The Comfort Zone earned Williams five Grammy Award nominations.